Ophthalmology Residency FAQ's

 Our residents answer frequently asked questions

 - What is call like?
 Call as a first year is approximately once every five nights.
-We take call for the entire Henry Ford Health System but see patients only at the Main Campus.
+We take call for the entire Henry Ford Health but see patients only at the Main Campus.
 It is home call, and we are required to leave the following day after morning lecture and finalizing care plans on emergency patients seen during the past 2 hours.
 We generally are free to leave by 11:00 a.m. and typically see three patients per night.
+In case of busy call or resident fatigue, a fully furnished apartment with kitchen amenities, located on campus, is available at any time.

 - Is staffing adequate?
 Yes.
 There is a staff physician designated to residents each day of the week.
 This staff's only responsibility that day is to staff residents' patients.
 We also have staff available in the subspecialty clinics to staff specific or complicated problems with resident patients.